 If that’s not enough, when you raise £200 you’ll receive a free Alzheimer’s Research UK swimming cap and if you raise £400 you’ll get a jazzy Alzheimer’s Research UK top.
 Nice, eh?
 But if you can’t wait, then you can order yours here.

 a.
 It’s easy!
-You can swim anywhere, at any time (within reason, of course!) – you just need to log all your swims on your Swimming Down Dementia account.
+While following government guidelines regarding swimming and COVID-19, head to the pool or your favourite open water swimming spot and log all your swims on your Swimming Down Dementia account.
 So, first thing’s first: register here.

 b.
 Choose how far you want to swim - and make sure it’s a challenge!
 Then choose your fundraising amount.
 (You can change both later if you hit your goals.)

 c.
 Follow the steps to create your Swimming Down Dementia page, where friends and family can view your progress and sponsor you.
 If you have a tracking device, then make sure you connect your supporter page to either Strava (watch this video to find out more) or MapMyFitness (watch this video to find out more) to make sure your activity is tracked.
 You can also manually add your lengths on the everydayhero page.

 d.
 Be sure to track or log every swim you do, whether it’s in your local pool, in the sea, or in a lake.
 It all counts!

 e.
 Get swimming!
 If you’re looking for inspiration and motivation during your challenge, join our dedicated Swimming Down Dementia Facebook page: Swimming Down Dementia - TeamARUK